Byteconjurer/WOTracker/README.md

 # WOTracker
-Workout tracker to log your workouts, calculate one rep max and check strength standards.
+Simple workout tracker to log your workouts, calculate one rep max and check strength standards for various exercises.

+Tested on android 11